Skip to main content

 High impact

-Your employer reduces your gross salary in exchange for a benefit (pension, childcare, cycle).
-You save income tax AND NI on the sacrificed amount.
-Your employer saves their 13.8% NI too.
+Your employer reduces your gross salary in exchange for a benefit (workplace pension, Tax-Free Childcare top-up, cycle-to-work, ultra-low-emission company car).
+You save income tax and employee NI on the sacrificed amount; the employer can also save on their NI.
+Check the impact on mortgage affordability, statutory pay, and pension reference earnings before agreeing.

 ISA contributions